arla-sigl-2022/monitoring/README.md

 Once we send the first logs, kibana setup will be easier.

-## Step 2: Send logs from Arlaide web api
+## Step 2: Send logs from Garlaxy web api

 Let's add a new logger, connected to your local logstash.